apache/druid/docs/tutorials/tutorial-sketches-theta.md

   -->

 Apache Druid can power real-time collection, streaming, and interactive visualization of clickstreams.
 A common problem in clickstream analytics is counting unique things, like visitors or sessions.
 Generally this involves scanning through all detail data, because unique counts do not add up as you aggregate the numbers.

+## The problem with counts and set operations on large data sets

-For instance, you might be interested in the number of visitors that watched episodes of a TV show.
+Imagine you are interested in the number of visitors that watched episodes of a TV show.
 Let's say you found that at a given day, 1000 unique visitors watched the first episode, and 800 visitors watched the second episode.
 You may want to explore further trends, for example:
 - How many visitors watched _both_ episodes?
 - How many visitors are there that watched _at least one_ of the episodes?
 - How many visitors watched episode 1 _but not_ episode 2?